as2network/as2ng/docs/workflows/as2.md

 ## Configuration

-There are three important files we need to tweak and configure in order to have a sucessfully running instance of `AS2-lib`.
+There are three important files we need to tweak and configure in order to have a successfully running instance of `AS2-lib`.
 Those are:

 - `config.xml`: Configures the application such as the types of modules that are started, the logging systems, command processors and global properties.
 - `partnerships.xml`: Configures the partners and partnerships.
-Provides the ability to specify different signing and encryption algorithms, message compression, MDN handling, etc
+Provides the ability to specify different signing and encryption algorithms, message compression, MDN handling, etc.
 - `commands.xml`: The application provides a way to enter commands to control and configure the system whilst it is running either via the console or a remote tool (configured in the `config.xml` file above).
 This file stores the commands that the application will support.
 This file should not be modified.
 - `certs.p12`: A PKCS12 keystore that stores the SSL certificates used to secure the messages for all partners.
 It contains the primary key for your own company as well as the public keys for all your trading partners.